Long Point Camp on Seneca Lake

 - Any necessary medication or inhalers

-- Play clothes and underwear (enough for one week)
+- Play clothes and underwear (long pants and shorts, enough for one week)

 - Cold weather/rainy day clothes